LogtalkDotOrg/logtalk3/examples/NOTES.md

 	simple SWI-Prolog only example of using a dictionary term for representing object parameters

+- `parvars`
+	variant of the `parametric` example using parameter variables

 - `people`
 	simple example of defining object constructors